 You have two branches:

-developare both protected and require approve PRs to merge new code.
+developare both protected and require approved PRs to merge new code.

 Developers work on